Ascend/ascend-deployer/README.en.md

 ## Precautions

+- By default, the offline installation tool downloads and installs Python-3.7.5 as a Python version of the Cann package.
+This is explained in Python-3.7.5.Users can select the Python version by setting the ASCEND_PYTHON_VERSION environment variable, or the ASCEND_PYTHON_VERSION configuration item in the downloader/config.ini file (environment variable is preferred when setting at the same time).The optional Python versions are 3.7.0 to 3.7.11 and 3.8.0 to 3.8.11.Users are advised not to change the default Python-3.7.5 configuration, without which availability for installation, deployment and subsequent business is not guaranteed.
 - Basic commands such as **tar**, **cd**, **ls**, **find**, **grep**, **chown**, **chmod**, **unzip**, **ssh** must be installed in the OS.
 It is recommended that during the installation process of Ubuntu/Debian system, select the option of [OpenSSH Server]/[SSH Server] when going to [Software Selection] to avoid missing SSH command.
 - The offline installation tool supports only the default environment after the OS image is successfully installed.
 Do not install or uninstall software after the OS is installed.
 If some system software has been uninstalled, causing inconsistency with the default system package, you need to manually configure the network and use tools such as apt, yum, and dnf to install and configure the missing software.
 - The offline installation tool can install only basic libraries to ensure that TensorFlow and PyTorch can run properly.
 If you need to run complex inference services or model training, the model code may contain libraries related to specific services.
 You need to install the libraries by yourself.